Ansh-Gandhi/AWS-Bedrock-Chatbot/README.md

 To view the application, ensure all the dependencies are installed.
 Once that is complete, clone the repository to your local machine, and run the following command: streamlit run frontend.py, as this will open a new tab in your browser allowing you to interact with the application.

-# Visual Representation of the App
+# Visual Representation of the Logical Flow of the App

 ![AWS Chatbot Logic Flow Diagram](chatbot_diagram.png)